suve/GHActions-FPC/README.md

 ## Getting FPC

 This Action assumes that FPC is already installed in your build environment; it does not handle installing it for you.
+The minimum required version is 2.1.2 (released March 2007).

-You can do that yourself by adding one of the following steps to your GHActions workflow.
+You can install FPC yourself by adding one of the following steps to your GHActions workflow.

 ### Ubuntu

 ```
 - name: Install FPC
   run: |
     export DEBIAN_FRONTEND=noninteractive
     sudo apt-get update
     sudo apt-get install -y fpc
 ```

 ### MacOS